High Dose Of Vitamin C Kills Cancer Cells: Why?

 If a new study from researchers at the University of Iowa is to be believed, the administration method is crucial and determines how high dosage of vitamin C can be instrumental in killing cancer cells.

 Generally, vitamin C therapies require oral ingestion of the vitamin by the affected patient.
 However, the latest study discloses that when a patient is given vitamin C intravenously, it is more effective.
 Why?
-As the blood levels tend to be 100 to 500 times higher when compared to oral intake.
+The blood levels tend to be 100 to 500 times higher when compared with oral intake.

 The researchers reveal that this high concentration in the blood is critical to the vitamin C's ability to fight off cancer.

 Previous studies such as those by Garry Buettner, published in the journal Redox Biology, in December 2016, have suggested that at such high levels — which are in the millimolar range — while vitamin C is able to destroy the cancer cells, it does not cause any damage to normal cells.

 Many clinics and hospitals are now testing the theory and a few clinical trials for lung and pancreatic cancer are being conducted in the process.
 These tests would combine regular radiation or chemotherapy with high dosages of intravenous vitamin C or "ascorbate" to see if it effectively destroys cancer cells.

 The trials that were conducted during Phase 1 indicated that the treatment is harmless and the therapy is effective in improving patient results.
 The current trials have the objective of determining whether this treatment tends to improve survival.